euanramsay/serverless-swap-app/README.md

 ## Deploying the backend to AWS

 The backend is build in TypeScript using Node.js.
-It is deployed to Amazon Web Services (AWS) using the serverless framework.
+It is deployed to Amazon Web Services (AWS) using the serverless framework.<br>
 You will need to have Node.js https://nodejs.org/en/download/ and serverless framework https://serverless.com/framework/docs/providers/aws/guide/installation/ installed.

-AWS credential will need to be set up https://serverless.com/framework/docs/providers/aws/guide/credentials/ For this you will also need to have an AWS account https://aws.amazon.com/
+AWS credential will need to be set up https://serverless.com/framework/docs/providers/aws/guide/credentials/<br>
+For this you will also need to have an AWS account https://aws.amazon.com/

-`cd backend`
+`cd backend`<br>
-`npm install` or `npm i`
+`npm install` or `npm i`<br>
 `serverless deploy --verbose` or `sls deploy -v`

 ## Testing the api deployed on AWS

-You will need to install Postman https://www.postman.com/ Import the postman collection file `Udacity Capstone Project.postman_collection.json`
+You will need to install Postman https://www.postman.com/<br>
+Import the postman collection file `Udacity Capstone Project.postman_collection.json`

-Edit the collection and set the Variales values:
+Edit the collection and set the Variales values:<br>
-`apiId` - From output of `serverless deploy --verbose` or from AWS console.
+`apiId` - From output of `serverless deploy --verbose` or from AWS console.<br>
 `authToken` - From the browser console, after running the front end locally and logging in.

 ## Contributing